 Quite how the cool Dickinson and Smith composition The Ghost Of Cain did not make the album (it was included on the US and Japan version, but not the regular release) will forever be a mystery, but there is enough good material on Accident Of Birth to determine that Bruce Dickinson returned with a vengeance.

 Somewhat provocatively Dickinson hired artist Derek Riggs to design the album cover, a spooky and gut-wrenching jester that the singer dubbed Edison (as in Eddie‘s son, get it?).
 He admitted later that he deliberately wanted to “out-Maiden Maiden”, and it’s hard to disagree with the need in light of what Maiden themselves managed to create at the time.
-The X Factor was a disappointing record where Maiden failed to move on and failed to be themselves (something of a perverse “triumph”), and it would get even worse for the mothership on their next record Virtual XI.
+The X Factor (1995) was a disappointing record where Maiden both failed to move on and failed to be themselves (something of a perverse “triumph”), and it would get even worse for the mothership on their next record Virtual XI (1998).

 This record re-established Dickinson as a premier heavy metal voice, and it also raised the spectre of a potential Maiden reunion.
 If Dickinson sounded this good doing music so close to Maiden’s style, what could happen if him and Harris mended fences?

 Thankfully, they would put off the reunion discussion for another year, in which Dickinson delivered his crowning achievement in solo terms: The Chemical Wedding (1998).
 On the way there, Accident Of Birth proved at least three things.
 One, Dickinson is the best ever heavy metal singer.
-Two, Roy Z was the indispensible catalyst for Dickinson’s best solo music.
+Two, Roy Z was the indispensable catalyst for Dickinson’s best solo music.
 And three, the combination of Dickinson and Smith is essential to the sound of Iron Maiden.

 All told, Dickinson finally delivered a really good solo album, but also one that inevitably set him off on the road back to Maiden.